 - Plucky Girl: Even after Sector 7 falls she doesnt lose her cheerful attitude.

 A sickly man with a number tattoo that lives next door to Cloud and has been cared for by Tifa.

 - Canon Foreigner: Doesn't appear in the original Final Fantasy VII.

-- Chekhov's Gunman: At first just appears to be an early appearance of Sephiroth's clones, but he ends up freeing Jenova, killing President Shinra and Barret, and turns into a Jenova monster that serves as the second to last boss of Chapter 17.
+- Chekhov's Gunman: At first, he just appears to be an early appearance of Sephiroth's clones, but ends up freeing Jenova, killing President Shinra and Barret (the latter gets better), and turns into a Jenova monster that serves as the second to last boss of Chapter 17.

 - Jump Scare: Appears as Sephiroth when Cloud opens the door and tries to strangle him to death.